ALEC McCLUSKEY

 • Re X (a partnership): Acting for the receivers of the assets of a multi million pound family partnership in a long running Chancery action concerning its dissolution.

-• A v B: Substantial international commercial arbitration arising out of the proposed consolidation of an international corporate structure, involving crossclaims alleging various breaches of duty owed to a minority shareholder
+• A v B: Substantial international commercial arbitration arising out of the proposed consolidation of an international corporate structure, involving crossclaims alleging various breaches of duty owed to a minority shareholder.

 • X v Y: A multi-jurisdictional claim for tens of millions of dollars raising issues of the interplay of Cayman Island Limited Partnership Law with English and BVI law.

-• A Bank v X: Acting on behalf of a lender with security over assets claimed by a partnership, in litigation raising issues as to the interaction of the provision of the Partnership Act 1980 with the ability of lenders to overreach the interest of beneficiaries under
+• A Bank v X: Acting on behalf of a lender with security over assets claimed by a partnership, in litigation raising issues as to the interaction of the provision of the Partnership Act 1980 with the ability of lenders to overreach the interest of beneficiaries under a trust.

 • Insolvency & Asset Recovery

-• Re Virgin Active Holdings Ltd [2021] EWHC 814 Acting for a tribunal appointed officer in a leading case on the operation of the new restructuring plan provisions in Part 26A of the Companies Act 2006.
+• Re Virgin Active Holdings Ltd [2021] EWHC 814 (Ch): Acting for a tribunal appointed officer in a leading case on the operation of the new restructuring plan provisions in Part 26A of the Companies Act 2006.

-• X v Y. Advising on insolvency issues and proprietary rights in a large fraud claim brought by a private family office against a fraudulent fiduciary.
+• X v Y: Advising on insolvency issues and proprietary rights in a large fraud claim brought by a private family office against a fraudulent fiduciary.

-• A v B. Acting on a cross border dispute raising questions of the interplay of English and foreign insolvency law, including complex questions of choice of law and set off.
+• A v B: Acting on a cross border dispute raising questions of the interplay of English and foreign insolvency law, including complex questions of choice of law and set off.

 • Banking & Financial Services

 Alec is frequently instructed to represent and advise major financial institutions, and has particular expertise in issues relating to secured lending.
-His work includes:
+Directories say “His ability to grasp key issues and to explain them to finance professionals is extraordinary” and that he “Understands the interplay of risk and reputation management in litigation strategy.”
+Alec’s work includes:

 • Representing a wide range of lenders in often hotly contested and legally complex litigation in relating to secured lending.